ezpaarse-project/ezpaarse/doc/essential/updates.md

 ## Working materials ##

 The following commands update the materials needed by ezPAARSE.
+There is one distinct command per material type, see comments.

 ```bash
 make platforms-update   # update parsers, knowledge bases, scrapers